United Methodist Church: Predecessors

 Richard Allen and Absalom Jones became the first African Americans ordained by the Methodist Church.
 They were licensed by Saint George's Church in 1784.
 Three years later, protesting racial segregation in worship services, Allen led most of the black members out of St. George's; eventually they founded the Mother Bethel A.M.E.
 Church and the African Methodist Episcopal Church.
 Absalom Jones became an Episcopal priest.
 In 1836, the church's basement was excavated to make room for a Sunday school.
 In the 1920s, a court case saved the church from being demolished to make way for the Benjamin Franklin Bridge.
 The case resulted in the bridge being relocated.
-Historic Saint George’s welcomes visitors and is home to archives and a museum on Methodism.
+Historic Saint George's welcomes visitors and is home to archives and a museum on Methodism.

 In the more than 220 years since 1784, Methodism in the United States, like many other Protestant denominations, has seen a number of divisions and mergers.
 In 1830, the Methodist Protestant Church split from the Methodist Episcopal Church over the issue of laity having a voice and vote in the administration of the church, insisting that clergy should not be the only ones to have any determination in how the church was to be operated.
 In 1844, the General Conference of the Methodist Episcopal Church split into two conferences because of tensions over slavery and the power of bishops in the denomination.

 The two general conferences, Methodist Episcopal Church (the northern faction) and Methodist Episcopal Church, South remained separate until 1939.
-That year, the northern and southern Methodist Episcopal Churches and the Methodist Protestant Church merged to create The Methodist Church.
+That year, the northern and southern Methodist Episcopal Churches and the majority of the Methodist Protestant Church merged to create The Methodist Church.
 The uniting conference took place at First Methodist Church (now First United Methodist Church) of Marion, Indiana.

-1968 merger
+1939 merger and the Central Jurisdiction in the Methodist Church

+In 1844, the Methodist Episcopal Church (South) split from the Methodist Episcopal Church over slavery despite that John Wesley was against slavery.
+In 1939, the Methodist Episcopal Church, the Methodist Episcopal Church (South) and the Methodist Protestant Church merged to form the Methodist Church.
+The 1939 merger was created at the expense of African Americans.
+At the behest of the southern faction, the Central Jurisdiction was created as a compromise which segregated the Methodist Church.There were five administrative jurisdictions in the US that were on the basis of geography, but a sixth jurisdiction, the segregated Central Jurisdiction was exclusively for African American churches, conferences, and pastors.
+The Central Jurisdiction lasted from 1939 to 1968 but it took until 1972 for all conferences to be integrated.
+The 1968 merger with the Evangelical United Brethren church had a condition for merger, which was the abolition of the Central Jurisdiction.
+The merger created the United Methodist Church.
+In the wake of the Central Jurisdiction’s abolition, the organization Black Methodists for Church Renewal and the agency the General Commission on Religion and Race were created to work for an end to racism in the church and society and to advocate for Black United Methodists.